lz4/lz4-java/README.md

 ## Instructions

+For lz4-java 1.5.0 or newer, first run `git submodule init` and then `git submodule update` to initialize the `lz4` submodule in `src/lz4`.

 Then run `ant`.
 It will:

  - generate some Java source files in `build/java` from the templates that are